iotmodels/MQTTnet.Extensions.MultiCloud/README.md

 #### Next Steps
 - Connect to Azure IoT Hub by providing a device connection string
-- Use IoT Explorer to interact with the device
+- Use IoT Explorer to interact with the device.
+Must configure IoT Explorer to be able to resolve the DTDL model from a local or a custom repository.
 - Configure DPS with Azure IoT Hub

 ### Create your own